Willie169/PID/README.md

 The code file demonstrates the usage of the `optimization.hpp` (or `optimization_multithread.hpp`) header file to perform parameter optimization for a PID controller.
 It defines a set of parameter ranges and calls the `optimize` function to evaluate different combinations of parameters.

+Note that steps can't be zero or the program won't stop.

 ## Wooden Board

 The wooden board serves as the support structure of the auto-following kart that connects and props the components such as an Arduino board, an Omni wheel, a breadboard, 2 wheels, and 2 motors.